We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Comfort: Both brands are designed with everyday use in mind and both are extremely comfortable in your hand.
+Comfort: Both brands are designed with everyday use in mind, and both are incredibly comfortable in your hand.
 Some may prefer Wusthof handles since they’re more curved and fit the natural shape of your hand while others prefer Global’s smaller straighter handles because they’re lighter and easier to handle.

 Care and Cleaning: Both brands recommend hand washing their knives.
 Why?
 Because the edges could bang up against other utensils in the dishwasher and cause them to chip or dull.

 The truth is, you can’t go wrong with Wusthof or Global kitchen knives.
 They’re both made will the best materials and brilliantly designed in their own way.